darynng/darynng/README.md

 ## Hi there, I'm Daryn 👋
-A passionate EE | Experience in controls and hardware.
+A passionate EE | Experience in hardware and controls.

 🎓 I'm an Electrical Engineering senior with a strong focus on hardware systems, controls, and automation.